 Additionally, foods that are high in polyphenols (i.e., micronutrients that are packed with powerful antioxidants) are known to help lower levels of oxidative stress and inflammation, which can also help prevent or even reverse age-related brain deficits.
-Some of these foods, like blueberries and strawberries, have even been shown to slow the rate of cognitive decline by up to two and a half years.
+Some of these foods, including blueberries and strawberries, have even been shown to slow the rate of cognitive decline by up to two and a half years.
 The science is clear: Eating certain foods can have a measurably good impact on the health of your brain, so next time you’re preparing a meal, load up your plate with healthy fats and leafy greens.

 4. If you can’t get it from food, get it elsewhere

 Sometimes it can be hard to constantly maintain a healthy diet or to ensure that you get 100% of your required daily nutrients from the food you eat.
 However, the brain depends on micronutrients to perform many important functions, and as a result, nutrient deficiencies sometimes lead to cognitive decline.
-For this reason, many people are turning to dietary and brain health supplements to make sure they reap the benefits these supplements can provide.
+For this reason, many people have begun turning to dietary and brain health supplements to make sure they reap the healthy benefits these supplements can provide.

-5. Get ready to mingle
+5. Ready to mingle

 6. Say good night

-Ask any scientific expert, and they will likely tell you just how important sleep and rest are for your overall health, but sleep is particularly important for your brain.
+Ask any scientific expert, and they will likely tell you just how important sleep and rest are for your overall health.
+But sleep is particularly important for your brain.
 As has been noted by the Mayo Clinic, consecutive sleep — preferably, seven to eight hours every night — allows your brain to focus on consolidating and storing your memories, which is important for general cognitive function.

 Cognitive health can impact every aspect of daily life, from memory recall to the ability to have a conversation with another person.
 Try incorporating these six steps for improved brain health into your routine and see whether they have a measurable impact — your brain will thank you.